Shreyaprasad21/Emotion-Detection-Application/README.md

-# Emotion Classification Django Application
+# Emotion Detection and Classification Django Application

 This is a Django-based web application for emotion classification.
 The project includes a machine learning model for classifying emotions, which is implemented in a Jupyter Notebook.

 ## Project Structure

-- `mysite` - Contains the Django project files.
-- `Emotion Classification.ipynb` - Jupyter Notebook for emotion classification model training and testing.
+- `code` - Contains the Django project files and Jupyter Notebook for emotion classification model training and testing.
-- `LICENSE` - The license for the project.
 - `README.md` - This file.

 ## Requirements